Sace E Elder

 Frequently Taught Courses

-- For Summer 2015: History and Memory in the New Germany (Study Abroad in Berlin and Munich)
+- Summer 2017: History and Memory in the New Germany (Study Abroad in Berlin and Munich)

 - HIS 5430: Readings in Modern German History

 - HIS 4845: Women and Gender in Modern Europe (cross-listed with Women's Studies)